-It was only yesterday that the Ministry of Health released an updated list of childcare centres in Singapore with more than 10 Hand, Foot and Mouth Disease (HFMD) cases.
-With each case, one can't help but worry about how we can keep our children from contracting this infectious disease.
+It was only recently that the Ministry of Health released an updated list of childcare centres in Singapore with more than 10 Hand, Foot and Mouth Disease (HFMD) cases.
+With each case, one can’t help but worry about how we can keep our children from contracting this infectious disease.

 In her post, Filipino mummy Madelyn Bercasio Gurango wrote that they had just left the clinic after her son’s monthly check-up that day.
 But instead of heading home, she decided to take Clark to the mall for a nice treat.